askari01/Swift4Algo/README.md

 - Reverse Forward Linked List
 - Last n Element of a Forward Linked List
 - Island in a Matrix (Graph)
+- Duplicate in stream of integers from 1 to n (no memory)

 WORK IN PROGRESS, more coming